What Is Video Encoding? (Update)

 How Does Encoding Work?

-And by “condense,” we actually mean the encoder’s algorithm discards visual data it considers irrelevant.
+And by “compress,” we actually mean the encoder’s algorithm discards visual data it considers irrelevant.
 It might be pixels that don’t make a difference to a positive video experience or something else, but unlike a ZIP file, decompressing a video doesn’t restore the file as it originally was — it’s forever changed.

 What Is a Codec

 A codec refers to the compression technology that acts upon video and audio data to shrink it into a streamable size.
-Literally ‘coder-decoder’ or ‘compressor-decompressor,’ codecs apply algorithms to initially compress the data for transmission, and later decompress for viewing.
+Literally ‘coder-decoder’ or ‘compressor-decompressor,’ codecs apply algorithms to initially compress the data for transmission and later decompress for viewing.

 When it comes to streaming live video, both video and audio codecs come into play.
 H.264, also known as AVC (Advanced Video Coding), is the most common video codec.
-AAC (Advanced Audio Coding) is the most common audio codec.
+AAC (Advanced Audio Coding) is the most common audio codec

 Encoding in Action à la the MP3 Codec